tylertitsworth/5th-age-srd/Classes/Bard.md

 You can now also swap the positions of far-away allies you can see, up to a maximum of 9 creatures.

 ## 9th Level Battle Cries

+### Fight the Good Fight!

+Flexible melee attack

+Daily

+**Triggering Roll:** Natural 16+

+**Effect:** Increase the escalation die by 1.

+#### Epic Feat

+Roll a second d20 (without making an attack) and trigger a second battle cry based on that roll.

+### I've Got Another One for You!

+Flexible melee attack

+Once per battle

+**Triggering Roll:** Natural 18+

+**Effect:** Cast a bard spell as a quick action this turn.

+### Never Gonna Give You Up!

+Flexible melee attack

+Once per battle

+**Triggering Roll:** Natural even roll

+**Effect:** Every ally that is currently at 10 hit points or less, including dying and stabilized allies, can spend a recovery to heal and heals the maximum amount.

+#### Epic Feat

+You can set the escalation die to 4 if you wish.

+### Regroup!

+Flexible melee attack

+**Triggering Roll:** Any hit

+**Effect:** At the end of your turn, the battle effectively starts over, with the escalation die at 1 and every participant rerolling initiative.
+All participants regain per-battle spells and effects as if they’d never been expended.

+#### Epic Feat

+You can set the escalation die to 4 if you wish.

+### Snap Out of It!

+Flexible melee attack

+**Triggering Roll:** Natural even roll

+**Effect:** A nearby ally loses one of the following conditions: confused, dazed, fear, hampered, stunned, vulnerable, and weakened.

+#### Epic Feat

+The battle cry can affect you instead of an ally if you wish.

 ### The Time Is Now